mcmoodoo/stETHer/REBASING_STETH.md

 ---

-This rebasing stETH implementation provides **real yield generation** for your constant-sum pool, creating genuine economic incentives for liquidity providers while maintaining the desired 1:1 swap functionality with asymmetric fee protection.
+This rebasing stETH implementation provides **real yield generation** for your parity pool, creating genuine economic incentives for liquidity providers while maintaining the desired 1:1 swap functionality with asymmetric fee protection.